 In the early 1980s Lufkin community leaders felt it was imperative to save downtown.
 Lufkin became a part of the Main Street organization in 1983 and since that time has become the longest standing Main Street city in Texas.

 Main Street Lufkin is a community development organization and works to improve economic management and strengthen public participation by making downtown a fun place to live, work, shop and play.
-Main Street Lufkin produces several annual events throughout the year which attract thousands, among these are the Annual SpringFest, Downtown Halloween Trick-or-Treat, Entertainment in the Park, Heritage Festival, Flag Day and the festive Main Street Lufkin Lighted Christmas Parade.
+Main Street Lufkin produces several annual events throughout the year which attract thousands, among these are the Annual SpringFest, Downtown Halloween Trick-or-Treat, Entertainment in the Park, Heritage Festival, Main Street Market Days, Flag Day and the festive Main Street Lufkin Lighted Christmas Parade.

 New programs and events have brought old and new friends to downtown again!